|

 - February 1987 - Became associate of Country Dance and Song Society (CDSS).

 - February 6, 1987 - First Friday meetings started, mostly at Carl Dreher's garage apartment.
-Membership meeting followed by workshop about a specific dance, followed by open dancing.
+Membership meeting followed by a workshop about a specific dance, followed by open dancing.

-- July 1987 - Band named "Winfrey Point Volunteers".
+- July 1987 - Band assumed the name "Winfrey Point Volunteers".

 - August 1987 - Kate Horne wins NTTDS Logo contest.
 NTTDS is granted tax-exempt status.

-- Nov 1987 - Newsletter named "Balance and Swing"
+- Nov 1987 - Newsletter was named "Balance and Swing"

 - Jan 30, 1988 - Start of Fifth Saturday dances, at studio of Vici Butler and Ken East in Waxahachie.
 Schedule is sporadic, and location varies over time.